mizuka-wu/excalidraw-yjs-starter/README.md

 This is a minimalist starter project for locally deploying Excalidraw based on Next.js, YJS, and Socket.IO.
 Through YJS, it enables real-time collaboration and data storage.
 Currently, resources are also written to YJS, but in the future, this will be replaced with S3/MinIO for resource storage.

+### Online Demo

+To experience a version based on local IndexedDB and tab-to-tab collaboration, please visit: https://excalidraw-yjs-starter.vercel.app/

+**Note:** Due to Vercel limitations, the `/:id` route will not support real-time collaboration in the online demo.
+However, you can still enable local storage by adding `?indexeddb=true` to the URL.

 ### Project Structure

 - **Server-side YJS configuration**: Located in `src/server/collab.ts`